 Touch Bar controllers

-Replacing the function key row with a Touch Bar is more radical than it looks.
+Replacing the function key row with a Touch Bar is more radical.
 You can still use the function keys by hitting the function key.
 If you’ve memorised function key shortcuts they are all still there.
 At times I’ve managed to turn unchanged type the keys and they are exactly where my fingers expect to find them.
 But replacing function keys is not the whole story.

 Because the Touch Bar is a long, thin touchscreen many apps can use the space to let you know your function key options.
 They can display function names, not just F1 or whatever.